RediSearch/RediSearch/docs/Configuring.md

 ## FORK_GC_CLEAN_THRESHOLD

 The `fork GC` will only start to clean when the number of not cleaned documents is exceeding this threshold, otherwise it will skip this run.
-The default value is zero for backwards compatibility.
-However, it's highly recommended to change it to a higher number.
+While the default value is 100, it's highly recommended to change it to a higher number.

 ### Default